lazerwalker/tinsel/app/README.md

 ## Example

-A more complex example can be found in the [`app/models/flappy.rb`](https://github.com/lazerwalker/tinsel/blob/master/app/models/flappy.rb) file.
+A more complex example can be found in the [`flappy.rb`](https://github.com/lazerwalker/tinsel/blob/master/game/flappy.rb) file.
 It's a functioning (if not particularly fun) turn-based Flappy Bird game.
 You can also check it out in action by calling [(646) 681-7902](tel:6466817902).

 ## Installation

-Right now, the easiest way to get started with Tinsel is to clone this git repo.
-To start a new project, create a new file in the "models" folder that subclasses from the `Game` class.
-In `app/controllers/game_controller.rb`, replace the instantiation of a `Flappy` object on line 9 with an instantiation of your custom class.
+Start by cloning this git repo: `git clone https://github.com/lazerwalker/tinsel.git` Next, run `bundle install` to install all Ruby dependencies.

+## Project Structure

+There are two main folders within this project.

+The `app` folder contains the Ruby on Rails app that makes Tinsel tick.
+If you are just making your own game, rather than working on developing Tinsel itself, you shouldn't need to worry about this.

+The `game` folder contains all of your scripts and game logic.
+All files with a `.rb` file extension in this folder will be loaded as part of your game.
+By default, this includes a `flappy.rb` file that contains an example game, but as you develop your game you will want to delete that and replace it with your own file or files.

+## Running the app locally

+It is recommended to use the [Heroku toolbelt](https://toolbelt.heroku.com) to run the app locally.
+If this is installed, all you need to do is run `foreman start` from the root of the project directory.
+Otherwise, you can go into the `app` directory and run `rails s`.

+To test your local setup is working: run `foreman start` on a fresh copy of this repo.
+While that is running, going to `http://localhost:5000/flappy` in a web browser should result in some XML being shown on-screen.
+(If you're using `rails s` instead, it will instead be at `http://localhost:3000/flappy`)

+## Twilio config

+You'll want to create a new Twilio phone number on their [configuration page](https://www.twilio.com/user/account/phone-numbers/).

+After creating a phone number, you will want to set its Voice Request URL to the appropriate URL.
+If you've deployed this repo as-is to a server and want to test out the included Flappy Bot example, you can set it to `http://<your-server-here>/flappy`.
+In the Flappy Bot example, you also want to make sure the request method is `GET` (the preselected default will probably be `POST`).

+If you're testing locally, I recommend using [ngrok](https://ngrok.com).
+Once it's installed and you have a server running, simply run `ngrok 3000`.
+It will give you a URL of the format `<x>.ngrok.com`, where `<x>` will be a random combination of letters and numbers.
+On the Twilio configuration page, enter that URL, followed by the name of the method that serves as the entrypoint into your game.

+You should now be able to call your Twilio phone number, and it should execute the code specified in the method you've specified.

+## Deploying

+As a pretty standard Rails app, an instance of Tinsel is ready to deploy on Heroku.
+If you create a new Heroku application and push your code, it should just work.
+You can check out the Procfile yourself; it's currently configured to use Unicorn as a web server with Heroku's basic recommended config.

+If you've never used Heroku before, you may want to follow [their tutorial](https://devcenter.heroku.com/articles/getting-started-with-rails4) for deploying a Rails app.

 ## Documentation